digicatapult/dsbd-documentation/docs/how-to/failed-build.md

 }
 ```

-Save, commit and push and you should see an error like so:
+Save, commit and push your changes and you should see an error like so:
 ![code injection error](../images/code-injection-error.png)

 If we wanted to make sure that a called function originates from an authorised memory region, we need to make sure the function comes from within our program.

-for example:
+For example:

 ```
 #include <stdio.h>